 GIS is committed to assisting Louisiana educators of all grade levels and disciplines so that they are well prepared to teach geographic concepts, knowledge, and skills.
 We offer 4-hour workshops that are designed for a variety of teaching styles and settings.
 All of our workshops are taught by GISP Certified Instructors and are offered annually in the Spring and Winter.
-Already we have reached over 35 school teachers and several hundred teachers have earned their CEU’s through our PD programs.
+Already we have reached over 42 school districts and several hundred teachers have earned their CEU’s through our PD programs.

 MIGHTY MAPS INSTITUTE

 A core foundational professional development service to teach educators how to utilize the ArcGIS technology platform.
 GGI provides coaching, materials and resources to educators on a district wide level to reach critical mass.
 READ MORE